 - Exploring Big Sky Country

-Like with any vacation, you need to figure out how long you want to be gone and what sort of activities are the most important to you.
-Having done it several times, we know that the perfect Montana plan includes both nature and history, and a good balance of being active and relaxing.
+Like with any vacation, you need to figure out how long you want to be gone and what sort of activities and attractions are the most important to you on your Montana road trip.
+Having done it several times, we know that the perfect Montana getaway plan includes both nature and history, adventure and antiques (think ghost towns), and a good balance of being active and relaxing.
 Also, if you’re planning to visit Glacier or Yellowstone National Parks, adding a few days of exploring is super easy.

 Here’s how to plan an easy Montana road trip: